roman-kalistratov/authorization-system/README.md

 ## The project authorization-system:

 - User authentication and authorization using JWT tokens.
-- Ability to change passwords.
-- Ability to search media or person.
-- Ability to add comments for media.
-- Ability to add media to favorites.
-- Ability to view details for media.
-- Ability to sort media by popularity and top ratings.
+- Refresh tokens.
+- Forgot password.
+- Reset password.
+- Sign in with base form.
+- Sign up.
+- Sign in with code.
+- Validate form
+- Protected page

 ## Configuration
 server/.env :